do shell script in AppleScript

 Whenever my shell script returns a double quote or backslash, it comes out with an extra backslash in front of it.

-display dialog or write it to a file, you’ll see it without the extra backslashes.
+display dialog or write it to a file, you will see it without the extra backslashes.

 What does do shell script do with non-ASCII text (accented characters, Japanese, etc.)?